 Consider a $p$-brane described by the Nambu-Goto action

-where $\mu_{\rm [\it p \rm]}$ denotes the brane tension (proper mass per unit $p$-volume), and $\zeta^a$ ($a=0,1,\ldots,p$) are coordinates on the $(p+1)$-dimensional world volume of the brane.
+where $\mu_{\rm [\it p \rm]}$ denotes the brane tension (rest mass per unit $p$-volume), and $\zeta^a$ ($a=0,1,\ldots,p$) are coordinates on the $(p+1)$-dimensional world volume of the brane.
 The induced metric on the brane is given by

 where $x^\alpha(\zeta)$ specifies the embedding of the brane in the $(N+1)$-dimensional background spacetime (with $N > p$), and a comma denotes partial differentiation with respect to the world-volume coordinate $\zeta^a$, i.e., $x^\alpha_{,a} \equiv \partial x^\alpha / \partial \zeta^a$.